mustbebuilt/psp-work-diary/guide.md

 2. Make your repository `private` and add your academic consultant as a collaborator.
 3. These can both be done via `Settings` in GitHub.
 Setting the repo `private` is found under the `Danger Settings`.

+## **Step 2: Create a profile.md file**

+Create a new file in the repository with the name `profile.md`.
+The `profile.md` file should include your name, student id and team details.
+Remember to ensure that you keep this GitHub `private`.

+> [!TIP]
+> See the sample `profile.md` included in this project.

 ---

-## **Step 2: Clone the Repository**
+## **Step 3: Clone the Repository**

-Clone the repository either with a GitHub friendly editor like Visual Studio Code or via the command-line.
+Clone the repository either with a GitHub friendly editor like Visual Studio Code or via the command-line so that you have a local copy to work on.

 The command-line instructions are as follows: